jnozzi/cocoadev.com/SiteContent/General/AppendTextToFile.markdown

 ----

 Unfortunately, that approach has a race condition if there's any possibility of other processes modifying the file at the same time.
-Opening the file in append mode means your data will ''always'' go at the end even if somebody else added data to the file between your seek and your write.
+Opening the file in append mode means your data will *always* go at the end even if somebody else added data to the file between your seek and your write.